mattdesl/mp4-wasm-encoder/README.md

 - Creates a H264-encoded MP4 video in the browser
 - Can be used for long videos (thousands of frames)
-- WASM dependency is ~700KB before gzip (big, but way smaller than including ffmpeg.wasm)
+- WASM dependency is ~200 KB before gzip (much smaller than ffmpeg.wasm)
 - Uses WASM SIMD if enabled (Chrome only; first enable `#enable-webassembly-simd` in about:flags)
 - Uses OffscreenCanvas to speed up rendering in a web worker (Chrome only)